 The On-Pack Recycling Labels (OPRL) are usually found on the product label.
 Some say to remove the label and recycle it separately from the packaging and right there comes a problem cause now we have packaging without any labelling so how can we, SKDC or it agents, now tell what it is and whether it can be recycled?

 So it would seem finding an easy way to recycle is difficult.
 We want to recycle but we don't have the correct information to do it correctly without significant research.

 Do SKDC and LCC need to come and give us more information maybe at a Parish Council meeting?

 Do households have enough bins of the right type?

-Please, leave comments, your thoughts.
+Please, leave comments, and your thoughts.
 Get in touch using the comments form below.
-Let see what we can achieve.
+Let's see what we can achieve.